alexander-group/syncfit/README.md

-# Radio-SEDs
+# Radio-SED-Modeler
-Modeling code for Radio SEDs
+Modeling code for Radio SEDs that uses MCMC and the SED models from XXX and YYY (fill in citations later).